 Rubsamen said that, unlike retrovrial treatments, the vaccine wouldn't require a lifetime of medication -- you could take it once and be done.
 It also has potential to act preventatively.
 Plus Immunity Project plans to make the vaccine free.

 The vaccine has not officially entered Phase 1 yet and hopes to begin clinical trials in December 2014.
 The third and final phase of clinical trials, and widespread vaccination efforts, wouldn't happen before 2016.

 There are still years of work, experimenting, clinical trials, and federal approvals to get through and millions of dollars to be raised.
 Immunity Project is trying to raise some of that money through crowdfunding.
 As of January 25, they've raised $176,939 of their $482,000 goal.

-This article was provided by Test Positive Aware Network.
+This article was provided by Positively Aware.
 It is a part of the publication Positively Aware Weekly.
-Visit TPAN's website to find out more about their activities, publications and services.
+Visit Positively Aware's website to find out more about the publication.